Tao and Science

 We know that any body influenced by a field is also a source of the field.
 If we throw a large object into the water, its weight will create waves that will also disturb the trajectory of the object that created the waves.
 This successive movement, or pushing and pulling behavior “reveals the two modes of the one.”

 Gravity demonstrates how the weight or inertial energy of a planet exerts a force, which pushes on space and yet, pulls other planets toward it.
 Like electromagnetism, the dynamics of gravity make it difficult to detect whether a force is actually pushing or pulling.

 In our observations, we detect the outline of something generating itself in “two modes.”
 The pushing and pulling of various forces becomes fundamentally linked, underscoring the profound wisdom of ancient Taoist thought.

 The high an low incline toward each other.”

 The ancient text says: “the firm and yielding transform each other; the high and low incline toward each other.”
-Yang is firm, positive, and pushes, while Yin is negative, yielding and pulls.
+Yang is firm and represented as high, while Yin is yielding and embodied as low.
 Like electricity, the firm and yielding interact, and by virtue of this interaction, both types of energy are transformed.

 When two unbalanced pressure systems collide or when lightning crosses the expanse of sky to ground itself in the earth, we observe how “the high and low incline toward each other.”
-The imbalance of high and low pressure systems, or positive and negative energy in the atmosphere always “incline toward each other” as nature harmonizes unbalanced energy.
+High and low pressure systems are attracted to each other as weather systems balance temperatures across the earth.

 Aspects of the natural world were said to be “seen and unseen.”
 As we view life in its duality, we see how particles (seen) are also waves (unseen,) and how kinetic energy (recognizable) is merely potential energy (unrecognizable) that has been released.